 Since version 0.24.0 it is also possible to define vClass-specific speed limits for every edge.

 The car following model of a vehicle defines its speed in relation the vehicle ahead.
 The default model always selects the maximum speed which is safe in the sense of being able to stop in time to avoid a collision.

 All models are subject to constraints in their acceleration an deceleration.
 By default they will not accelerate stronger then the accel value.
 The default model plans it's maneuvers so as to stay within the decel value (per second) but other models may interpret this value differently.
 All models will never brake harder than the emergencyDecel value (which defaults to the same value as decel but may be set independently).

 This is just a convention which the available models obey but which could be ignored by custom models.

-Most car-following models support the
+Some car-following models support the

 sigma-attribute which models driver